 Whether you are a pro at making scones or this is your first time, my super easy Mini Cheddar-Dill Scones recipe is for you.
 When filled with slices of smoked salmon, these moist and buttery scones make a unique, impressive two-bite appetizer.
 And, my step-by-step instructions ensure these scrumptious scones come out perfect, every time!

 I was first introduced to the wonderful world of scones while traveling in the United Kingdom on business.
 I arrived at my London hotel, and my room wasn’t yet ready.
 The hotel staff graciously offered me “tea” in the lobby lounge while I waited.
 In addition to a variety of flavorful hot teas, they also provided me with a delicious array of small sandwiches – and scones with clotted cream and jam.
-Sort of like a Southern biscuit, the scones were buttery and super delicious.
+Similar to a Southern biscuit, the scones were a bit more dense, crumbly and super delicious.
 I devoured them all in no time!

 After arriving home, I decided to try my hand at making a batch of scones, and was pleasantly surprised at how easy they are to prepare.
-And, they don’t take much time, either – no rising, no kneading required.
-Again, just like my grandmother Nama’s Biscuits (you can find her recipe in my cookbook “Fresh Tastes”).
+And, because they are basically a quick bread they don’t take much time, either – no rising or kneading required.
 All you do is mix, cut and bake.
 That’s it!

 Creating Cheddar Dill Scones